pavanssvr/Dontnetcode/README.md

-# Please refer the folder 'DisplayProducts' and attached screenshots.
+# Please refer the folder 'DisplayProducts'.